geisi/laravel-db-session-helper/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email tim@partysturmevents.de instead of using the issue tracker.
+If you discover any security related issues, please email geisi1909@gmail.com instead of using the issue tracker.